Discover how easy it is to gain control of your life again

-Although coming down with a cold is usually no cause for alarm, because it weakens the immune system, it increases your risk for pneumonia.
-Additionally, infants, the elderly and people who have ongoing health conditions like COPD are more at risk for developing pneumonia.
+If you have an illness that started as a cold, but has progressed, you may be wondering, “What does pneumonia feel like?”
+It is a good idea to know the signs and symptoms of pneumonia in case you or someone you love develops it.
+Although coming down with a cold is usually no cause for alarm, it does weaken the immune system, which increases your risk for pneumonia.
+Additionally, infants, the elderly and people who have ongoing health conditions like COPD are at a higher risk for developing pneumonia.

-Generally, the symptoms of a cold are not severe enough to warrant a call to your doctor.
-If they last longer than 10 days, come on suddenly and/or grow increasingly severe, you should contact your physician as soon as possible; you may have pneumonia.
-After reviewing the following 12 signs and symptoms of pneumonia, it should be easier for you to differentiate it from the symptoms of a common cold:
+When you are looking at the signs and symptoms of pneumonia versus a cold, it is helpful to look at duration, severity and types of symptoms.
+Unlike pneumonia, cold symptoms often do not require that you stay home sick, and generally, the symptoms of a cold are not severe enough to warrant a call to your doctor.
+If your symptoms last longer than 10 days, come on suddenly and/or grow increasingly severe, you should contact your physician as soon as possible as you may have pneumonia.
+After reviewing the following 12 signs and symptoms of pneumonia, it should be easier for you to differentiate it from the symptoms of a common cold.

+Older people are at a higher risk of developing and dying from pneumonia.
 Symptoms of pneumonia in older adults may be different than those in their younger counterparts.
-They may be fewer or less severe; they may not include a fever; a cough may not be associated with mucus production.
+They may be fewer or less severe,may not include a fever and a cough may not produce mucus.
 One of the primary symptoms of pneumonia in older folks is confusion or delirium.
-Those with pre-existing lung conditions may become sicker, faster, than those with healthier lungs.
+You may also see a bluish tinge to the lips and fingertips.
+Those with pre-existing lung conditions may become sicker faster than those with healthier lungs.

 If you recognize any of the pneumonia warning signs mentioned above, contact your doctor as soon as possible for a thorough physical examination and diagnostic testing.